 In 1863, a French wine merchant called Daniel Nicholas Thévenon and his wife Celestine arrived in England in a bid to escape the clutches of creditors in Paris.
-So began a story that grew out of bankruptcy and culminated in the creation of Café Royal, a London legend with a supreme reputation for novel atmosphere and pleasure in the centre of the West End.
+So began a story that grew out of bankruptcy and culminated in the creation of Café Royal, a London legend.

 Throughout the ages, Café Royal was the epicentre of fashionable London.
-Welcoming famed patrons, from royalty and celebrity, to the creative and the notorious, Café Royal was an established and iconic landmark on London’s social scene, for over a century.
+Welcoming famed patrons, from royalty and celebrity, to the creative and the notorious, it has been an established and iconic landmark on the capital’s social scene, for over a century.